 If the AMC is running on the same machine as AMS, it communicates with AMS through a UNIX domain socket, not through HTTP.
 Therefore, you do not need to worry about security certificates for local clients.
 However, in case of remote clients, interacting with AMS through HTTP requires a secure and trusted setup for communications, using TLS and certificates.

 You can generate self-signed certificates or use certificates signed by a Certificate Authority.

-AMC automatically generates a self-signed certificate the first time it is invoked.
+AMC automatically generates a self-signed certificate when it is invoked for the first time.
 You must add this certificate to AMS before you can use AMC to access AMS remotely.

 Certificate Authority (CA)

-After adding the CA certificate to AMS, any client certificates that are generated off the CA certificate are trusted as well.
+After adding the CA certificate to AMS, the client certificates that are generated from the CA certificate are trusted as well.

 +-----+ | CA | +-------------+--+--+-------------+ | | | +------v------+ +------v------+ +------v------+ | Certificate | | Certificate | | Certificate | +-------------+ +-------------+ +-------------+ Trusting a CA trusts all its signed certificates as well